O365/python-o365/README.md

     If your application needs to work for more than 90 days without user interaction and without interacting with the API, then you must implement a periodic call to `Connection.refresh_token` before the 90 days have passed.

-    Finally you can use other methods to authenticate that offer more flexibility.
+    Finally you can use other methods to authenticate that offer more flexibility (`account.authenticate` enforces the use of the command line).
 For example you can decouple the authentication steps to allow the users login within a webpage or whatever:
     ```python
     url = account.connection.get_authorization_url(requested_scopes=['scopes_required'])  # visit url
-    result_url = input('Paste the result url here...')  # wait for the user input
+    result_url = input('Paste the result url here...')  # wait for the user input.
+Just use whatever mechanism you want to retrieve the url from the user.
     account.connection.request_token(result_url)  # This, if succesful, will store the token in a txt file on the user project folder.
+You can change how and where you store the token.
     ```

     or using `oauth_authentication_flow`: